 So you can keep ice dipping, and doing the same activities.
 It will stabilize, or get better to some degree.

-It depends on how much you ice dip, how often you ice dip, and how much continual irritation you put on
+It depends on how much you ice dip, how often you ice dip, and how much continual irritation you put on your arms.

 There are also nutritional elements too.

 I would get and start working with Reversing Wrist Tendonitis